AnyChart/docs.anychart.com/Common_Settings/Legend/Individual_Legend_Items.md

 To set the text format of a legend item, use the {api:anychart.core.utils.LegendItemSettings#format}format(){api} method with either [tokens](../Text_Formatters#string_tokens) or [formatting functions](../Text_Formatters#formatting_functions).

-You can also call the {api:anychart.core.utils.LegendItemSettings#useHtml}useHtml(){api} method to enable HTML for the legend text.
+You can also call the {api:anychart.core.utils.LegendItemSettings#useHtml}useHtml(){api} method to enable HTML for the item.

 ### Tokens